 January 6th is National Shortbread Day in the United States.
 I think that any day is a good day for eating shortbread, though.

 Early petticoat tails contained caraway seeds, which are generally left out of modern mixtures.
 Today's shortbread is available with added fruits, nuts, spices, citrus zest, and vanilla essence.
-The shortbread may also contain chocolate chips or be covered with chocolate.
+The biscuit may also contain chocolate chips or be covered with chocolate.

 Shortbread with additions is very nice, but I also like the plain versions.
 The buttery flavour is sometimes more pronounced in these versions, assuming the maker has used butter instead of vegetable oil in their recipe.
-Shortbread made with vegetable oil isn't really shortbread!
+Shortbread made with vegetable oil isn't really shortbread.